cdutboy928/notes/git/git.md

 * `--all`
     Process the reflogs of all references.
 * `--expire=<time>`
     Prune entries older than the specified time.
-It this option is not specified, the expiration time is taken from the configuration setting `gc.reflogExpire`, which in turn defaults to 90 days. `--expire=all` prunes entries regardless of their age; `--expire=never` turns off pruning of reachable entries (but see `--expire-unreachable`).
+If this option is not specified, the expiration time is taken from the configuration setting `gc.reflogExpire`, which in turn defaults to 90 days. `--expire=all` prunes entries regardless of their age; `--expire=never` turns off pruning of reachable entries (but see `--expire-unreachable`).
 * `--expire-unreachable=<time>`
     Prune entries older than `<time>` that are not reachable from the current tip of the branch.
 If this option is not specified, the expiration time is taken from the configuration setting `gc.reflogExpireUnreachable`, which in turn defaults to 30 days. `--expire-unreachable=all` prunes unreachable entries regardless of their age; `--expire-unreachable=never` turns off early pruning of unreachable entries (but see `--expire`).
 * `--updateref`